WEC-Sim/WEC-Sim/docs/_include/added_mass.rst

 When using variable hydrodynamics, the added mass matrix and mass matrix can change with the varying state.
 In the above derivation, all values of :math:`dM`, mass matrix, inertia matrix, added mass force, and the resultant adjusted mass and added mass matrices are calculated for each hydrodynamic dataset.
+Note that varying any part of the body mass matrix with variable hydro requires using a special simscape block.
+Refer to the variable hydrodynamics applications.

 ..
 Note::
 	Depending on the wave formulation used, :math:`A` can either be a function of wave frequency :math:`A(\omega)`, or equal to the added mass at infinite wave frequency :math:`A_{\infty}`